 Animatronics: Special effects that deals with remote controlled puppetry of various things.

 Aperture: The small hole made by the iris that lets light through a lens.

 Apple Box: Wooden boxes that come in full, half and quarter sizes.
-They are used by grips to elevate actors, build, rig, etc. Often times when an apple box is called for the grip is meaning a full when they just say “apple box”, if they require a size other than a full, they will say it.
+Used by grips to elevate actors, build, rig and more.
+Often times, when an apple box is called for the grip is meaning a full when they just say “apple box”, if they require a size other than a full, they will say it.

 Art Director: The art director is generally second in command in the art department and reports directly to the Production Designer.

 A.S.C.: American Society of Cinematographers.
 Check out The A.S.C. website.